-Here, I will use these mice to address questions such as: Can we identify and manipulate engrams to change the corresponding memory?
+Here, I will use these mice to address questions such as: Can we identify and manipulate engrams?
 Do engrams change across the lifespan?
+Can we tag and manipulate engrams to change the corresponding memory?

 3. Behavioral methods to study engrams